 Engineering culture

-We came up with our Prime Directives as a team.
+We came up with our as a team.
 We live them daily with every action.
 Engineering does not have a different culture but what we do is different enough that we want to call out its quirks and specialisations.

 Engineers are warriors.
 We hone our craft over years of careful study and practice.
 We want to win the respect of our fellow warriors but, more importantly, we want to fight alongside warriors we respect.
 It is important for us to know how our fellow warriors operate.